Belio/acme-cloud2.0-demo-elio2/README.md

 ## Cloud 2.0 Initiative

-This repo implements the CIO's Cloud 2.0 provisioning standard:
+This repo implements the Cloud 2.0 provisioning standard:
 - **One platform** — Terraform Cloud manages all environments
 - **Reusable modules** — published to the private TFC module registry
 - **Two clouds** — Microsoft Azure and Google Cloud Platform